-by John Darer CLU ChFC CSSC RSP
+by John Darer CLU ChFC MSSC CeFT RSP CLTC

 "Very long lives are not the distant privilege of remote future generations -- very long lives are the probable destiny of most people alive now in developed countries," Kaare Christensen of the Danish Aging Research Center University of Southern Denmark, Denmark, and colleagues. wrote on Friday in a study published in The Lancet Vol 374, Issue 9696 pp1196-1208 3 October 2009.

-A key question raised in the study was, are increases in life expectancy accompanied by a concurrent postponement of functional limitations and disability?
-They say the answer is still open, but research suggests that ageing (sic- US) processes are modifiable and that people are living longer without severe disability.
+They say the answer is still open, but research suggests that ageing (sic- US) processes are modifiable and people are living longer without severe disability.

-The researchers said that "should life expectancy in developed countries continue to improve at the same rate" (as it didfor the 20th century... +30 years increase in life expectancy over the course of the century), "most babies born in rich nations since 2000 can expect to live to 100 years"
+The researchers said that "should life expectancy in developed countries continue to improve at the same rate" (as it did for the 20th century... +30 years increase in life expectancy over the course of the century), "most babies born in rich nations since 2000 can expect to live to 100 years"

 - How will a settlement planner make protecting against longevity risk a compelling decision in a "cash now" society?